bartjanisse/BeerTender/BART/software/helloworld_pi_module/README.md

 ```sh
 $ scp root@192.168.123.42:/proc/config.gz ./
 ```
-you should end up with this file on your Linux machin.
+you should end up with this file on your Linux machine.
 Now extract it with
 ```sh
 $ zcat config.gz > .config
 ```